catapam/coffe-hub/README.md

 ### SEO and marketing features

 - **Sitemap.xml**
   The sitemap provides a structured list of pages accessible to search engines, enhancing their ability to index your site efficiently.
 It works side-by-side with the `robots.txt` file to fine-tune crawler access.
+This was set up to be served as a static file.

 - **Robots.txt**
   The `robots.txt` file links to the sitemap and restricts crawlers from accessing certain pages or sections, ensuring an optimized and secure crawling process.
 Disallowing search queries for example to avoid over-crawling.
 It's worth keeping in mind this setting is a soft block, the crawlers can choose to follow it or not.
+This was set up to be served as a static file.

 - **Unique and dynamic page titles**
   By leveraging Django's block elements, each page dynamically updates its title to reflect its content, improving SEO visibility and enhancing the user experience.